ArjunNair/egui_sdl2_gl/README.md

 I'm not an expert in Egui, Open GL or Rust for that matter.
 Please do submit an issue ticket (or better, send a PR!) if you spot something something that's out of whack in so far as the backend implementation goes.
 Issues regarding SDL2, Egui or OpenGL should be directed towards their respective repository owners!

-Note: The output from Egui isn't handled currently.
-So you will not see cursor changes or be able to copy-paste text to/from Egui.
+Note: There is limited support for the output from Egui itself.
+For example: cut, copy and paste of text is supported but cursor change feedback isn't.